 Department website: http://anthropology.jhu.edu/

 The department’s distinctive orientation to anthropology can be characterized in terms of its orientation to non-European anthropological and philosophical traditions, alongside the dominant anthropologies which have been seen as definitive of the discipline in the past.
-In terms of specific topics, faculty in our department are engaged in research on violence, social suffering and theories of everyday life; the material and moral force of the state; money and value; environments; new kinship; anthropology of religion and secularism; anthropology of medicine; media and visual anthropology; health and well-being; and anthropology of language.
+In terms of specific topics, department faculty are engaged in research on violence, social suffering and theories of everyday life; the material and moral force of the state; money and value; environments; new kinship; anthropology of religion and secularism; anthropology of medicine; media and visual anthropology; health and well-being; and anthropology of language.

 The core curriculum for majors develops a step-wise sequence from the freshman seminar to the senior honors option.
-We offer an elective 100-level Freshman Seminar that introduces anthropological approaches to a broad range of contemporary issues.
-Here, we hope to develop curiosity in anthropology as a way of knowing the world, and to encourage critical reflection by students on their own life experiences.
-Our 100-level introductory course, Invitation to Anthropology, is geared toward freshmen and sophomores.
+The department offers an elective 100-level Freshman Seminar that introduces anthropological approaches to a broad range of contemporary issues.
+Here, instructors hope to develop curiosity in anthropology as a way of knowing the world, and to encourage critical reflection by students on their own life experiences.
+The 100-level introductory course, Invitation to Anthropology, is geared toward freshmen and sophomores.
 The objective of this course is twofold: to offer anthropological knowledge and analytic skills to a broad range of students, and to prepare potential majors for further training in social theory and fieldwork methods.
-Following from this introductory course, our 200-level Ethnographies course furthers student understanding of essential themes through close attention to classic and contemporary ethnographic works in the discipline.
+Following from this introductory course, the 200-level Ethnographies course furthers student understanding of essential themes through close attention to classic and contemporary ethnographic works in the discipline.
 The 300-level Methods course is an additional requirement for majors, deepening students’ capacity to link theory and method, preparing students to carry out field research, and guiding students in the writing up and presentation of original research.
 Building on these foundations, the 400-level Logic of Anthropological Inquiry course, also required of majors, is a thematic capstone course that demands an extended engagement with classic debates and encourages integrative thinking across the range of anthropology courses taken.
 Majors in anthropology may decide to pursue an honors thesis based on an extended research project.
 They should discuss their interest in writing a thesis with their faculty advisor in their sophomore year and before the summer of their junior year.
 Drawing from their previous course preparation and working closely with a faculty advisor, such students spend one summer conducting field research, one semester conducting secondary literature review, and the final semester writing their honors thesis.

 Outside of the core curriculum, both majors and minors may take a wide variety of courses.
 Thematic courses are highly varied and reflect faculty interests, usually including (in any one year) courses in religion and philosophy; medical, legal, economic and linguistic anthropology; and study of diverse areas of the world.
 Courses on the state, law, and money offer a critical and comparative approach for students aiming toward political, economic, and legal careers.
 Courses in medical anthropology serve pre-med and public health students.
 Philosophical and theoretical courses are attractive to humanities students.
 We see teaching and research as integrally linked, and invite undergraduate students to envisage research as they take introductory and advanced courses in anthropology.